open-telemetry/wg-prometheus/specification.md

   might be in place in the scraped data.
 Collector may decorate the samples with some semantic convention attributes available in the collector.
-* Collector will support WAL if it has access to persistent storage.
+* Collector will support Promeheus WAL if it has access to persistent storage.
 * Collector will provide remote write fine tuning options similar to Prometheus server.